 How to Set Up Sand in Your Run

-If the entire area around the coop and run are always wet and muddy, it might be best to consider laying down some drainage tiles first.
+When the entire area around the coop and run is always wet and muddy, it might be best to consider laying down some drainage tiles first.

-Simply laying sand on top of mud may disguise the problem for a year or so, but eventually the sand will sink into the mud necessitating new sand.
+Simply laying sand on top of mud may disguise the problem for a year or so.
+Eventually, the sand will sink into the mud necessitating new sand.

 Which Type of Sand Should You Use?